Polyakov's formulation of $2d$ bosonic string theory: Geometric background and Green functions

 When $Q=2/\gamma$ and $\pi\mu\gamma^2=1$, we can write $S_L(g,\varphi)=\frac{1}{2\gamma^2\pi}F(\gamma\varphi)$.
 In fact, if $\hat{g}=e^{\omega}g$ for some $\varphi$, the functional $S_L$ satisfies the relation

 and in particular if $Q=2/\gamma$ it satisfies

-which is sometimes called conformal anomaly: changing the conformal factor of the metric entails a variation of the functional proportional to the Liouville functional.
-Similar properties will be shared by the quantum version of the Liouville theory, which fall under the scope of Conformal Field Theory (CFT for short, more later).
+which is called conformal anomaly: changing the conformal factor of the metric entails a variation of the functional proportional to the Liouville functional.
+Similar properties will be shared by the quantum version of the Liouville theory, which fall under the scope of Conformal Field Theory.
 At this stage let us just mention that we will show that the value of $Q$ for the quantum Liouville theory to possess a conformal anomaly has to be adjusted to take into account quantum effects.
 More precisely we will have in the quantum theory